 Each student in the SSI program is required to meet with a Student Success Initiative member.
-The student receives a Student Success Action Plan Form.
 They are asked to reflect on their previous academic performance, and they are given guidelines to develop an action plan for improvement.
 The Student Success Initiative member offers guidance, suggestions, and support to the student as they review the SSI Action Plan together.